 Quite a turnaround.
 So, how did it occur?

 I’d put it down to a number of factors.
 Firstly, a substantial shift in medical opinion which built throughout 2012 and 2013, led by the Australasian Society for HIV Medicine (ASHM) towards starting treatment earlier.
-We know that the overwhelming majority of PLHIV rely on our HIV prescribers for clinical and broad health-related decision-making so medical support was always going to be crucial.
+We know that the overwhelming majority of people were living with HIV rely on our HIV prescribers for clinical and broad health-related decision-making so medical support was always going to be crucial.